CalculatedContent/WeightWatcher/README.md

 ![WeightWatcher Logo](./img/WW-logo-long.jpg)

-**WeightWatcher**  (WW): is an open-source, diagnostic tool for analyzing Deep Neural Networks (DNN), without needing access to training or even test data.
+**WeightWatcher** (WW) is an open-source, diagnostic tool for analyzing Deep Neural Networks (DNN), without needing access to training or even test data.
 It is based on theoretical research into Why Deep Learning Works, based on our Theory of Heavy Tailed Self-Regularization (HT-SR).
 It uses ideas from Random Matrix Theory (RMT), Statistical Mechanics, and Strongly Correlated Systems.

 It can be used to:

 - analyze pre/trained pyTorch, Keras, DNN models (Conv2D and Dense layers)
 - monitor models, and the model layers, to see if they are over-trained or over-parameterized
 - predict test accuracies across different models, with or without training data
 - detect potential problems when compressing or fine-tuning pretrained models
 - layer warning labels: over-trained; under-trained